Keyboard shortcuts

 In this example, we implement a simple calculator that evaluates arithmetic expressions such as 1 + 2 * 3 or ((1 + 2) * 3 + 4) * 2 + 4 / 3.

-We use logos as the lexer generator and chumsky as the parser generator.
+We use logos as the lexer generator and chumsky as the parser library.

 flow chart